Viemed Healthcare (VMD) Set to Announce Quarterly Earnings on Wednesday

-Viemed Healthcare (NYSE:VMD) will be announcing its earnings results before the market opens on Wednesday, November 4th.
-Analysts expect the company to announce earnings of $0.07 per share for the quarter.
+Viemed Healthcare (NASDAQ:VMD) is set to release its earnings data after the market closes on Wednesday, November 4th.
+Analysts expect Viemed Healthcare to post earnings of $0.07 per share for the quarter.

-Viemed Healthcare (NYSE:VMD) last posted its quarterly earnings data on Wednesday, August 5th.
+Viemed Healthcare (NASDAQ:VMD) last released its quarterly earnings results on Wednesday, August 5th.
 The company reported $0.48 earnings per share (EPS) for the quarter.
-The firm had revenue of $42.85 million during the quarter.
+Viemed Healthcare had a net margin of 25.98% and a return on equity of 55.99%.
+The firm had revenue of $42.85 million for the quarter.
+On average, analysts expect Viemed Healthcare to post $1 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 Viemed Healthcare, Inc, through its subsidiaries, provides in-home durable medical equipment and health care solutions to patients in the United States.
 The company offers respiratory services and related equipment, including non-invasive ventilators; bi-level, continuous, and automatic continuous positive airway pressure (PAP) machines; and oxygen units, as well as services of respiratory therapists; and respiratory disease management, neuromuscular care, and oxygen therapy services.